signalogic/SigDL/README.md

 In the mini-ITX images, the motherboard is a dual core Atom (C2358, 1.74 GHz) with 4x GbE interfaces, 8 GB DDR3 mem, 1333 MHz.
 A more suitable motherboard would be a x5-E3940 quad core Atom, with either a x4 or x8 PCIe slot (or mPCIe interface).

 ![Image](https://github.com/signalogic/SigDCA/blob/master/images/deep_learning_c66x_x86_server_32cores_top_view.png?raw=true "TI c66x + x86 deep learning small server solution, using mini-ITX (top view)")

+As an interesting side note, besides x86 it's also possible to combine a half-size c66x PCIe card Tegra GPU SoCs, for example the Jetson TX2 board has an x4 PCIe slot (see Jetson pics above).
+What could be done with a next-gen Tegra (say 128 CUDA cores and 128 Tensor cores) and 32 c66x cores ?

 If you are using or considering to use TI c66x and wish to discuss this either with Signalogic or 3-way with TI Sr. Management, please contact Signalogic.